 A full calculation of tidal excitation of non-adiabatic oscillation modes in rotating stars is beyond the scope of this paper.
 Instead, we simply calculate the expected luminosity fluctuation and phase of the adiabatic equilibrium tidal distortion, using the stellar parameters of Table 7.
-The tidal distortion causes luminosity fluctuations of form where the integer n is the orbital harmonic of the oscillation, $A_n$ is its amplitude, and $\delta_N$ is its phase relative to periastron when t = 0.
+The tidal distortion causes luminosity fluctuations of form where the integer n is the orbital harmonic of the oscillation, A_n is its amplitude, and δ_N is its phase relative to periastron when t=0.
 We calculate the amplitude of the equilibrium tide as described in Burkart et al. (2012), using Von Zeipel's theorem to calculate the flux perturbation.
-We also calculate the expected phase of the
+We also calculate the expected phase of the equilibrium tide luminosity fluctuation, which is5

-$$\frac{\Delta L}{L} = A_n \cos\left(2\pi n f{\rm orb} t + \delta_n\right),\tag{4}$$
+$$\frac{\Delta L}{L} = A_n \cos\left(2\pi n f{\rm orb} t + \delta_n\right),\tag{4}$$ where ω is the argument of periastron listed in Table 7.
+We plot these results in Fig. 12.
+It is evident that although the magnitude of the observed luminosity fluctuations are similar to those expected from an adiabatic equilibrium tide, the phases are completely different.
+Hopefully, a more in depth investigation of tidally excited oscillations in this system will provide constraints on the tidal dynamics at play.